saqibsafdar11/Predicting-Employee-Productivity-Using-Tree-Models/README.md

 # Predicting Employee Productivity Using Tree Models
-  Build a classification tree to evaluate features which can predict employee productivity
+ Using a classification tree to evaluate features which can predict employee productivity

 ![alt text](image-1.png)